SiliconLabsSoftware/matter_extension/slc/apps/zigbee_light/thread/README.md

 ## Purpose/Scope

 This example demonstrates Matter and Silicon Labs Zigbee running together on EFR32 (MG24/MG26).
 The lighting device can receive On/Off commands from both a Zigbee switch (e.g. [Z3 switch](https://www.silabs.com/support/training/Zigbee-application-layer-concepts/building-a-Zigbee-3-0-switch-and-light-from-scratch) sample app) and a Matter controller (Google, Apple, chip-tool).
-The device is commissioned over BLE; credentials are then provided so it joins the Thread network.
+The device is commissioned over BLE, credentials are then provided so it joins the Thread network.

 ![Target behaviour](./target_behaviour.png)